 Andre stepped closer.
 He didn’t like where this was going.
 The look in the green eyes of his friend made him uncomfortable.
 Surely Aaron didn’t believe that.
-They’d be friends since they were kids.
+They’d been friends since they were kids.
 Sure, Andre happened to more outgoing, louder and refused to be ignored whereas Aaron was quiet, kept to himself and his sketchbooks but it’s not as if Andre made Aaron be like that.
 If anything, he always tried to encourage him to enjoy life, the younger boy just refused to.

 “I don’t make anyone do anything man.
 What is this about?
 What’s going on with you?”
 He stopped about a couple of feet away from the younger boy and let out a sigh and ran a hand through his hair.
 “If this about the other day in the cafeteria… I’m sorry.
 I didn’t mean what I said.
 I was just, just mad about everything that happened with Keyanna.
 She… you know I feel about her and she wouldn’t hear me out, and then everyone was watching and you just sat there and… I know you like her but I shouldn’t have said what I said.
 You’re my friend.”